josejhkim/tp/docs/UserGuide.md

 ### Filtering Persons: `filterPersons`

-This command allows you to filter your list of persons by applying dietary restriction and/or RSVP status filters.
+This command allows you to filter your list of persons by applying `DIETARYRESTRICTION` and/or `RSVP` status filters.
 You can use it to display only those persons who meet the criteria you specify.

 **Format:** `filterPersons [d/DIETARYRESTRICTION] [r/RSVP]`